dagster-io/dagster/python_modules/airline-demo/README.md

 Here we've defined a `db_info` resource that exposes a unified API to our solid logic, but that wraps two very different underlying assets -- in one case, a Postgres database, and in the other, a Redshift cluster.
-Let's look more closely at how this is implemented for the Postgres case:
+Let's look more closely at how this is implemented for the Postgres case.

+First, we define the `db_info` resource itself:

+    from collections import namedtuple

     DbInfo = namedtuple('DbInfo', 'engine url jdbc_url dialect load_table')

+This resource exposes a SQLAlchemy engine, the URL of the database (in two forms), metadata about the SQL dialect that the database speaks, and a utility function, `load_table`, which loads a Spark data frame into the target database.
+In practice, we would probably find that over time we wanted to add or subtract from this interface, rework its implementations, or factor it into multiple resources.
+Because the type definition, config definitions, and implementations are centralized -- rather than spread out across the internals of many solids -- this is a relatively easy task.

+Next, we define the config required to instantiate our resource:

+    from dagster import Dict

     PostgresConfigData = Dict(
         {